DavidMiles1925/plant_care_assistant/README.md

 > > Didn't think hard enough about the logic on my light.
 I will just write a separate script instead of trying to incorporate it into my already growing .py file.
 >
 > > Spent a whole bunch of time working on the light.
 I ended up running light.py as a subprocess.
 That is fine, except I need to incorporate a more graceful way of terminating the processes.
 Maybe.
 The point of the thing is to keep running all the time.
+>
+> > I made the light start time into an array of start times.
+In order to avoid scorching the leaves, I will give the plants short bursts of diirected light throughout the day, rather than a sustained period.